GeoscienceAustralia/ptha/R/examples/okada_displacements_ptha18_scenarios/README.md

 To run it, edit [config.R](config.R) for your problem.
 Principally this involves specifing your sourcezone and desired region where the outputs are stored.
-See comments in that script for documentation.
+You also have to provide some input data from the PTHA18.
+See comments in that script for further explanation.

 Once that is done, the code can be executed with (e.g.):